-Our principal executive offices are located at Building 2, Changyang Valley, 1687 Changyang Road, Shanghai, China.
-In May 2021, we purchased office premises with a gross floor area of approximately 72,000 square meters at 218, Shaohong Road, 1226 and 1256, South Shenbin Road, Minhang District, Shanghai, which will be used as our new headquarters.
-Our telephone number is (86) 21 8035-9221.
-Our registered office in the Cayman Islands is located at the offices of Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands.
+Our principal executive offices are located at No.1226, South Shenbin Road, Minhang District, Shanghai, People's Republic of China.
+Our telephone number is (86) 21 8035 - 8292.
+Our registered office in the Cayman Islands is located at the offices of Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1 - 1104, Cayman Islands.